 To meet the challenges of newly emerging feline diseases, epidemics, and other possible imminent threats to the health of cats, the Cornell Feline Health Center supports research on emerging issues that can't wait for the regular grant cycle.

-To learn more about funding opportunities, please contact Dr. Bruce Kornreich, Associate Director for Education and Outreach: FHC@cornell.edu
+To learn more about funding opportunities, please contact Dr. Bruce Kornreich, Associate Director: FHC@cornell.edu